(Chloromethylene)triphenylphosphorane

-(Chloromethylene)triphenylphosphorane is the organophosphorus compound with he formula Ph3P=CHCl (Ph = phenyl).
+(Chloromethylene)triphenylphosphorane is the organophosphorus compound with the formula Ph3P=CHCl (Ph = phenyl).
 It is a white solid but is usually generated and used in situ as a reagent in organic synthesis.
 It is structurally and chemically related to methylenetriphenylphosphorane.

 The reagent is prepared from the chloromethylphosphonium salt [Ph3PCH2Cl]Cl by treatment with strong base.
 The phosphonium compound is generated by treatment of triphenylphosphine with chloroiodomethane.

 (Chloromethylene)triphenylphosphorane converts aldehydes to vinyl chlorides: